Summer Course of Study

 Annual Community Luncheon

-On the evening of the last Thursday of Summer Course of Study, July 24 at 7:00 p.m., a special service of worship is held in Duke University Chapel to close the school and to recognize those students who are completing their fifth year or advanced studies.
-Immediately after the service a reception for all students and families is held in the Divinity School.
+On the evening of the last Thursday of Summer Course of Study, July 30 at 7:00 p.m., a special service of worship will be held in Goodson Chapel to close the school and to recognize those students who are completing their fifth year or advanced studies.
+Immediately after the service a reception for all students and families is held in the Divinity Café.